Medical simulation: Simulation, debriefing, and education theory

 Simulation also aligns with Guided Discovery learning.
 Developed by Jerome Bruner in the 1960s, discovery learning also stems from the work of Jean Piaget and can be described as a learning environment where there is little to no instructor-guidance.
-Guided discovery learning, on the other hand, continues to place learners in a discovery environment, but where an instructor is available to help guide learning via coaching, feedback, hints, and/or modeling.
+Guided discovery learning, on the other hand, continues to place learners in a discovery environment, but where an instructor is available to help guide learning via coaching, feedback, hints, or modeling.

-Both Experiential & Discovery Learning are based on constructivist philosophy.
+Both Experiential and Discovery Learning are based on constructivist philosophy.
 Broadly, Constructivism is based on the belief that learning is an active process whereby learners make sense of new knowledge by building upon their prior experiences; each person has a unique set of experiences which frame their interpretation of information.

-Debriefing Frameworks
+Debriefing frameworks

 While many models for debriefing exist, they all follow, at a minimum, a three-phase format.
-Debriefing models can be divided into two categories: the “Three-Phase Debriefing Structure,” and the “Multiphase Debriefing Structure”.
+Debriefing models can be divided into two categories: the "Three-Phase Debriefing Structure," and the "Multiphase Debriefing Structure".

-Three-Phase Debriefing Structure
+Three-Phase debriefing structure

 A benchmark in all forms of facilitator-guided, post-event debriefing conversational structures, the three conventional phases of debriefing are: description, analysis, and application.
 Frameworks which make use of the three-phase debriefing format include Debriefing with Good Judgment, the 3D Model, the GAS model, and Diamond Debrief.